bbc/peaks.js/customizing.md

 `CustomSegmentMarker` class below.

-You can use the `view` option to give the marker a different appearance or behaviour in the zoomview and overview waveform views.
+You can use the `view` option to give the marker a different appearance or behavior in the zoomview and overview waveform views.
 You can also return `null` from this function if you do not want to display a segment marker handle.

 ```javascript